Le Griffon: Expedition to upper Niagara

+Building Le Griffon

-The site La Salle had selected for building Le Griffon has conclusively been identified as at or near the mouth of Cayuga Creek, at Cayuga Island.
-There the keel was laid on 26 January 1679.
+The keel was laid on 26 January 1679.
 La Salle offered Hennepin the honor of driving the first spike, but Hennepin deferred to his leader.
 Having lost needed supplies, La Salle left the building of Le Griffon under Tonti's care, and set out on foot to return to Fort Frontenac.
 While frozen rivers made traveling easy, finding food was not.
 He arrived there nearly starved only to find that his detractors had succeeded in stirring up doubt and opposition with his creditors.
 Addressing his problems long delayed his return to the expedition.

 After La Salle's departure, Tonti refloated the little brigantine, and attempted to use it for more salvage work at the wreck, but the winter weather prevented success.
 He then charged La Motte with salvage by use of canoes.
-Some time later, Hennepin would use this little vessel to sail to Fort Frontenac and again back to Niagara.

 Progress on Le Griffon was fraught with problems.
+Crude tools, green and wet timbers, and the cold winter months caused slow progress in the construction of Le Griffon.
 Suffering from cold and low on supplies, the men were close to mutiny.

+While work continued on Le Griffon in the spring of 1679, as soon as the ice began to break up along the shores of Lake Erie, La Salle sent out men from Fort Frontenac in 15 canoes laden with supplies and merchandise to trade with the Illinois for furs at the trading posts of the upper Huron and Michigan Lakes.
 The uneasy truce with the Indians was tested by threats and attempts of sabotage and murder.
 Tonti learned of a plan to burn the ship before it could be launched, so he launched ahead of schedule and Le Griffon entered the waters in early May 1679.

 A female Native informant who was of the tribe foiled the plans of hostile Senecas to burn Le Griffon as she grew on her stocks.
 The unrest of the Seneca and dissatisfied workmen were continually incited by secret agents of merchants and traders who feared La Salle would break their monopoly on the fur trade.
 When the Seneca again threatened to burn the ship, she was launched earlier than planned in Cayuga Creek channel of the upper Niagara River with ceremony and the roar of her cannons.
 A party from the Iroquois tribe who witnessed the launching were so impressed by the "large floating fort" that they named the French builders Ot-kon, meaning "penetrating minds", which corresponds to the Seneca word Ot-goh, meaning supernatural beings or spirits.
 The tumultuous sound of Le Griffon's cannons so amazed the Native Americans that the Frenchmen were able to sleep at ease for the first time in months when they anchored off shore.

 After Le Griffon was launched, she was rigged with sails and provisioned with seven cannon of which two were brass.
 The French flag flew above the cabin placed on top of the main deck that was elevated above the hull.
-She had the figure of a griffin mounted on her jib-boom and an eagle flying above.